ibm-cloud-docs/containers/ts-storage/ts-storage-object-pvc-pod-fail-secret.md

-# Object storage: Why does PVC or pod creation fail due to not finding the Kubernetes secret?
+# Why does PVC or pod creation fail due to not finding the Kubernetes secret?
 {: #cos_secret_access_fails}

 **Infrastructure provider**: